SM-Type/OctopusProject/README.md

 To access it open website https://vikagrabowska.github.io/OctopusProject/

 This version has bugs and functionalities in development.
-Please see the Issues section first.
+Please read through the README section and see the Issues section.

 # About & previous functional version: